 These books about apples are great September read alouds for back to school season.
+They are also great fall books for kids.
 Depending on where you live, many of your students may be going apple picking with their families or baking apple pies with their grandparents during the weekend.
 These apple read alouds help bring what students are talking about and experiencing at home into the classroom setting.
 This post includes the following books about apples:

 - Apples to Oregon

 - Bad Apple, A Tale of Friendship